common-nighthawk/where-are-you-going-where-have-you-been/README.md

 If you prefer, you can directly edit the `constants.yml` file.
 Additionally, this is necessary to set values outside of given options.
-(E.g. to set the center of the map to Lincoln Memorial, you'll need to find the longitude and latitude and set them here.)
+(E.g. to set the center of the map to the Lincoln Memorial, you'll need to find it's longitude and latitude and set them here.)

-The parse the location and data and build the map directly from `constants.yml` just run `./script.rb --skip` to bypass all the questions.
+To parse the data and build the map directly from `constants.yml` just run `./script.rb --skip` to bypass the questions.

 Lastly, the JavaScript file is built with some inelegant regex matching.
-If the js.js is edited by hand, it's possible the script will no longer create the file correctly.
+If the `js.js` is edited by hand, it's possible the script will no longer create the file correctly.
 To get a clean version of the JS file, copy over the template with `cp ~/where-are-you-going-where-have-you-been/site/js.template ~/where-are-you-going-where-have-you-been/site/js.js`.

 # A Note on Privacy
 It is important to note that your map reveals your location history.
-By zooming in on my map, it is possible to tell where I live, determine places I've interviewed, and see where I've been on dates.
+By zooming in on my map, it is possible to tell where I live, determine companies I've interviewed with, and see where I've been on dates.

 If you've been telling your friends you've been going to the Vim meetup when you've really been going to Emacs meetup--you've been warned.

 Setting a high interval will reduct the number of data points.
-Additionally, there is a TODO item to set the precision of the points.
+Additionally, there is a TODO item to control the precision of the location points.

 # Examples
 If you created and hosted a map, submit a pull request